Cloud Services and Environmental Sustainability - Part 2: Measuring the Environmental Impact of IT Workloads

 |Cloud Provider Power Usage Effectiveness (PUE)||When selecting a cloud provider|

 |Grid Emissions Factors (GEF)||When selecting a cloud provider region|

 Teads Engineering hosts a simple calculator on their website that is great for visualizing the complex math previously listed.
 As you can see in the following image, this Amazon EC2 workload example (m5.4xlarge in us-west-2) running for one year (8,760 hours) will produce 485 kg of CO2 emissions.

 For comparative purposes, visit the calculator from epa.gov to learn what would generate the equivalent of 485 kg CO2 emissions, the amount of CO2 from this AWS workload.
 As illustrated below, it may tell you that the same emissions would be generated by driving 2000 km (1200 miles) in a car running at 22 MPG (miles per gallon):

 Measuring our IT workloads is a great first step.
 It gives us a starting point.
 Then we can monitor the evolution of the monthly emissions.
 Advanced IT organizations will be able to forecast a workload’s emissions before it is even deployed and use this information as part of the architecture decisions.
-In my next post, I’ll write about five steps you can take to reduce your environmental impact from IT workloads.
-Stay tuned!
+Read my next blog post to learn the five steps you can take to reduce your environmental impact from IT workloads.